Peter Robinson (journalist)

 Peter Robinson is a British music journalist.
 He is the creator of the pop music-based blog Popjustice.
 Robinson self-published the biography/fanzine of The KLF, Justified and Ancient History.
-He is also the author of three other books: The Official Story and On Tour for UK pop band Busted, and also the author of the tie-in book to UK reality TV show Popstars: The Rivals.
+He is also the author of three books: The Official Story and On Tour for UK pop band Busted, and also the author of the tie-in book to UK reality TV show Popstars: The Rivals.